markon/django-rest-quickstart/README.md

 # django-rest-quickstart

-A Django REST quickstart project with a simple RBAC example.
+A Django REST quickstart project with a simple RBAC / ACL example.

 # Requirements